furiosa-ai/furiosa-sdk/docs/en/source/software/python-sdk.rst

   python --version
   Python 3.8.10

-If Python command is not installed yet or Python version is lower than 3.8, Python environment can be set by choosing one of options below:
+If Python command is not installed yet or Python version is lower than 3.8, Python environment can be setup by choosing one of options below:

 * :ref:`CondaInstall` (recommended):
   `Conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ provides an isolated Python environment for certain applications.
   Conda resolves some problems such as package dependency conflicts and version conflicts when installing Python applications.

-* :ref:`SetupPythonOnLinux` - setting Python environment directly on Linux:
+* :ref:`SetupPythonOnLinux` - setting up Python environment directly on Linux:
   Recommended only when there are no conflicts with other Python applications.

 .. _CondaInstall:

-Setting Python Environment with Conda
+Setting up Python Environment with Conda
 -------------------------------------------------------

 Conda provides an isolated Python environment for certain applications.